-Until April 2023, the art-loving public can view the restoration in-progress of Artemisia Gentileschi’s Allegory of Inclination, at Casa Buonarroti Museum in Florence – the home of Michelangelo.
-From September 2023 to January 2024, the museum is hosting an exhibiton spotlighting Artemisia's tribute to Michelangelo and the 'science' behind the veil.
+From September 2023 to January 2024, Casa Buonarroti in Florence is hosting a new exhibiton spotlighting Artemisia's tribute to Michelangelo and the 'science' behind the veil.

 Meeting Artemisia Today

-Artemisia’s compass-bearing allegorical figure (1616) has the North Star as guide, tributes the glories of Michelangelo, gives a nod to Galileo, and bears a striking resemblance to Artemisia herself.
-During its conservation, sponsored by Calliope Arts and Christian Levett, the canvas has been removed from its ceiling heights, and placed in the museum’s Model Room for once-in-a-lifetime close encounter.
-The public is invited to experience ‘Artemisia UpClose’ and discover the avant-garde restoration science whose under-the-surface mysteries are yet to be revealed.
-The project, which also foresees select refurbishment of the museum and a future exhibition focused on restoration findings, will keep Artemisia in the spotlight – literally and figuratively – until January 2024.
-‘Meet Artemisia’ on weekdays, in the home-museum where she worked while five months pregnant, receiving a salary three times that of her male counterparts, and earning the esteem of her patron, now shared by posterity.
+Artemisia’s compass-bearing allegorical figure Allegory of Inclination (1616) has a star as guide.
+It tributes the glories of Michelangelo, gives a nod to Galileo, and bears a striking resemblance to Artemisia herself.
+During its conservation, sponsored by Calliope Arts and Christian Levett, the canvas was removed from its ceiling heights, and placed in the museum’s Model Room for once-in-a-lifetime close encounter.
+Starting September 27, the day the show opens, visitors are invited to experience ‘Artemisia UpClose’ and discover the avant-garde restoration science whose under-the-surface mysteries are finally revealed.
+The project also included select refurbishment of the museum and new lighting for the Gallery room, which will keep Artemisia in the spotlight – literally and figuratively – for years to come.
+‘Meet Artemisia’ restored, in the home-museum where she worked while five months pregnant, receiving a salary three times that of her male counterparts, and earning the esteem of her patron, now shared by posterity.

-Following the painting’s restoration, the art-loving public will have the opportunity to pore over the results of the project’s detective work, says co-donor Wayne McArdle.
-“Scheduled to run from September 27, 2023 to January 8, 2024, Casa Buonarroti’s ground-floor exhibition rooms will host a show that shares our ‘virtual journey beneath the veil’.
-Artemsia’s Inclination carries a mariner’s compass, thought to be a nod to her friend Galileo’s theories on magnetism and movement, painted the very year the church declared him a heretic.
+“Thanks to this exhibition, the art-loving public will have the opportunity to pore over the results of the project’s detective work,” says co-donor Wayne McArdle.
+“Until January 8, 2024, Casa Buonarroti’s ground-floor exhibition rooms will host a show that shares our ‘virtual journey beneath the veil’.
+Artemsia’s Inclination carries a mariner’s compass, thought to be a nod to her friend Galileo’s theories on magnetism and movement, painted the very year the church declared him a heretic.”

 Home improvement